-In the framework of the practice typical industrial scale synthetic technologies and processes are presented for the students.
+Unit processes in Industrial Drug Synthesis Laboratory Practice BMEVESTA705 synthetic technologies and processes are presented for the students.
 The theoretical background of the unit processes applied in the presented technologies has been discussed in the lectures of Unit Processes in Drug Synthesis" which is highlighted again during the practices.
 (4 credits)